Skip to main content

 Managing the Transition

-A structured approach to is often recommended to mitigate potential adverse effects.
+A structured approach to discontinuing hormone therapy is often recommended to mitigate potential adverse effects.
 This might involve a gradual tapering of dosages rather than an abrupt cessation.
 The body’s systems can adapt more smoothly to incremental changes, allowing for a more gentle recalibration.
 Regular monitoring of blood markers, including hormone levels, LH, FSH, and metabolic indicators, provides valuable information about the body’s adaptive progress.

 The following table outlines common considerations when discontinuing different types of hormonal support: